AnyLog-co/documentation/training/Overview.md

 This training demonstrates how to make changes to the default configurations to satisfy proprietary processes, data connectors, and specific/domain requirements .

+This training includes 2 sessions:
-In this training, **Session I** reviews basic operations and **Session II** provides the guidance to deploy a network that manages data and satisfies queries.
+* [Session I](Session%20I%20(Demo).md) reviews basic operations
+* [Session II](Session%20II%20(Deployment).md) provides the guidance to deploy a network that manages data and satisfies queries.

+The training includes additional documentation to guide users in the training deployment:
+* [Fast Deployment](Fast%20Deployment.md) is a cheat sheet that lists the instructions detailed in **Session II** and guides users through the
+Test Network deployment.
+* [Connections to Data Sources](Connectors%20to%20Data%20Sources.md) demonstrates how to connect data sources to nodes in the network.

+Under the **advanced** folder, users can find the following documents:
+* [Network Setup](advanced/Network%20Setup.md) - Configure a node using the CLI.
+* [Config Policies](advanced/Config%20Policies.md) - Configure a node using policies that are hosted in the global metadata layer.
+* [Pip Install](advanced/Pip%20Install.md) - Install AnyLog as a `pip` package
+* [Background Deployment](advanced/background%20deployment.md) - Deploy AnyLog as a background process.

 The test network deployed is shown in the following diagram: